 Floorplanning can improve the setup slack (TNS, WNS) by reducing the average route delay.
 During implementation, the timing engine works on resolving the worst setup violations and all the hold violations.
 Floorplanning can only improve setup slack.

 Manual floorplanning is easiest when the netlist has hierarchy.
 Design analysis is much slower when synthesis flattens the entire netlist.
 Set up synthesis to generate a hierarchical netlist.
 For Vivado synthesis use:

-- synth\design -flatten\hierarchy rebuiltor - The Vivado Synthesis Defaults strategy
+• synth\design -flatten\hierarchy rebuilt